Serial Data Transfer (Link Cable)

 The master Game Boy should always execute a small delay after each transfer, in order to ensure that the other Game Boy has enough time to prepare itself for the next transfer.
 That is, the Game Boy with external clock must have set its transfer start bit before the Game Boy with internal clock starts the transfer.
 Alternately, the two Game Boy systems could switch between internal and external clock for each transferred byte to ensure synchronization.

-Transfer is initiated when the master Game Boy sets its Transfer Start Flag, regardless of the value of this flag on the other device.
+Transfer is initiated when the master Game Boy sets its Transfer Start Flag.
 This bit is automatically set to 0 (on both) at the end of transfer.
 Reading this bit can be used to determine if the transfer is still active.